 33. Badlands National Park, South Dakota

 Badlands National Park is one of America’s most underrated national parks.
-Badlands National Park is a national park in southwestern South Dakota that is known for its unique geology and wildlife.
+Located in South Dakota, this national park is known for its geology and wildlife.
 It’s also a terrific place to go hiking, camping, and wildlife watching.

 The park was first established as a national monument in 1929 and was later designated a national park in 1978.
-Badlands National Park is one of the few national parks in the United States that is home to a working ranch.
-The park is also home to the world’s largest collection of petrified wood.
+It includes the largest undisturbed mixed grass prairie in the United States and the world’s richest fossil beds from the Oligocene Epoch.

 Badlands National Park is open year-round, although the best time to visit is between April and October when the weather is milder.
 We recommend a guided tour to learn more about the history of the park and its geological wonders.

-See Related: Best Things to do in South Dakota
+See Related: Best Things to Do in South Dakota

 34. Columbia River Gorge, Oregon